Nathan-Mwai/notification-blogging-format/README.md

 ### Next navigation
 - Using useRouter will enable have to state "use client" since it will be a client side rendered component

+## validations
+- for zod folder to word